hybridgroup/gophercon-2019/sensor/arduino/README.md

 - Plug the Grove Button into a provided cable with the Grove connector on one end, and the male jumpers on the other.

-- Connect the black male end of the Grove cable to the breadboard's top left set of pins (-).
+- Connect the black male end of the Grove cable to the breadboard's ground rail (-).

-- Connect the red male end of the Grove cable to the breadboard's top right (+) set of pins.
+- Connect the red male end of the Grove cable to the breadboard's power rail (+).

 - Connect the yellow male end of the Grove cable to pin D11 on the Arduino.